devonboyer/DBProfileViewController/README.md

 ## Accessory Views

 There are 2 types of supported accessory views: `DBProfileAccessoryKindAvatar` and `DBProfileAccessoryKindHeader`.
 You must register the class you would like to use for a specfied accessory kind.
-For covenience, the library includes `DBProfileCoverAvatarView` and `DBProfileCoverPhotoView` which provide sample implementations for an avatar view and header view, respectively.
+For covenience, the library includes `DBProfileAvatarView` and `DBProfileCoverPhotoView` which provide sample implementations for an avatar view and header view, respectively.

 ```
 [self registerClass:[DBProfileAvatarView class] forAccessoryViewOfKind:DBProfileAccessoryKindAvatar];